 What is the best type of spice rack?

 There’s no single answer to this question.
 It depends on your preferences and your space.
-Every option has its pros and cons, so it’s important for shoppers to invest in a system that works for their space and cooking style,” Isom Johnson says.
-If you’re short on counter space, go for a hanging or magnetized option.
+Every option has its pros and cons, so it’s important for shoppers to invest in a system that works for their space and cooking style.
+For example, if you’re short on counter space, go for a hanging or magnetized option.
 No matter which style of spice rack you purchase, it should make your spices easy to access, Eiesland says.

 How do you mount a spice rack?

 Most wall-mounted spice racks will come with instructions.
-The key things to keep in mind are to mark the correct placement before affixing the rack, use a level to ensure it’s straight, and use anchors to ensure the rack stays put.
+The key things to keep in mind are to mark the correct placement before affixing the rack, use a level to ensure it’s straight, and use anchors to ensure that the rack stays put.

 How should you organize your spices in a spice rack?

-While this again depends somewhat on your preferences, personal organizer Brandie Larsen of the Home Sort says the best option is by “type and use.”
-That means grouping all savory spices together, and placing sweet spices together, she says.
-“Sorting alphabetically is also an easy way to organize.
+While this again depends somewhat on your preferences, many pro organizers suggest that the best option is by “type and use.”
+That means grouping all savory spices together and placing sweet spices together, she says.
+Sorting alphabetically is also an easy way to organize.
 For a standardized appearance, purchase all spices from a single brand, or decant them into customized jars with labels, Eiesland recommends.

 Why Trust The Spruce?